Hobby, Recreation, Social Clubs & Groups

 The Desert Ski Club is the Ski & Snowboard Club of the Tri Cities.
 This club has evolved into a year around Sports and Social Activities Club for singles & couples.

-There are several fishing and hunting clubs in the Tri-Cities.
-A few of them are listed below.
+There are several fishing and hunting clubs in the Tri-Cities that are listed below:

 Columbia Basin Fly Casters